Clips

 Selecting a track is done by pressing the respective Track Button , and selecting a clip is achieved by pressing the appropriate Clip Button .
 The selected clip’s details will then be displayed in the piano roll preview.

 Empty clips will appear unlit, while clips with content are illuminated in orange.
-The active clip for each track will be highlighted in green.
+The active clip for each track will be highlighted in white.

 By default, the Grid Pads display the first 16 clips for each track.
 To navigate through additional clip pages, use the SHIFT Button in conjunction with the Arrow Buttons .
 Pressing SHIFT + Arrow will move to the next set of clips (clips 16-32).
 The current clip page and clip number are displayed in the bottom-right corner of the screen.